-5.7.
-Effect of performance fee
+5.7 Effect of performance fee

 A performance fee may be payable in respect of the Company.
 Performance fees may create an incentive to make investments that are riskier or more speculative than would be the case in the absence of such incentive compensation arrangements.
 The performance fee payable will be based on the cumulative performance of the Net Asset Value per Share of a Share Class as a whole (before deduction of any performance fee), including any income attributable to the cash assets of such Class and subscriptions and redemptions.
 The combination of daily subscriptions and redemptions and the changing cumulative performance of the Net Asset Value per Share in a Share Class may impact upon the performance fee incurred by Shareholders in different ways because of the timing of subscriptions, redemptions and holdings.
-In addition, any performance fee will be based on unrealised as well as realised gains.
-There can be no assurance that such unrealised gains will, in fact, ever be realised or that Shareholders will experience identical returns.
+The performance fee calculation is detailed in Appendix I under the section titled "Performance Fee".
+As a brief description; when an investor invests in the fund the NAV per Share they invest at is recorded.
+The Gross Asset Value is used to calculate the performance versus the fund's benchmark for performance fee purposes.